flocks/react-flux-isomorphic-boilerplate/README.md

 Tests

 Simply run npm test to launch test.
 Tests are launched by Karma and written with Jasmine.
 I choose Jasmine because I noticed Jest was really slow when it comes to test react components.

+Reactify is used to inject getter and setter to the object you want to test.
+It can be convenient in some cases.